amithegde/amithegde.github.io/_posts/2012-1-2-sample-post.md

 filename: "2015-1-2-are-private-fields-really-private.md"
 ---

 As the saying goes, private fields and properties of a class are not available outside the class.
 But are they really private?
-Well, they are not; once they are in memory, anyone can tap in to it.
+Well, they are not; once they are in memory, anyone can tap in to them.

 Let's take a look at the code:

 {% highlight csharp %}